 You should review the details in this document carefully prior to beginning work on your sabbatical application.
-If you intend to seek sabbatical for an academic year, please review relevant language in Section 12.4 of the Faculty Handbook regarding request and justification for greater salary supplement (up to 70%) for a one-year sabbatical.
+If you intend to seek sabbatical for an academic year please note that normally faculty on a one year sabbatical receive one half of their base salary; review relevant language in Section 12.4 of the Faculty Handbook regarding request and justification for greater salary supplement (up to 70%) for a one-year sabbatical.